icecube/icetray-public/cmake/resources/docs/cmake_advanced.rst

    * - .. attribute:: USE_DISTCC
      - Use the `distcc <https://github.com/distcc/distcc>`_ distributed compilation system.
      - OFF
-   * - .. attribute:: USE_GFILT
-     - Use gfilt STL error decryptor. gfilt makes sense of the often long and cryptic C++ compilation errors.
-However, if you get an unusually confusing compilation error, try building with this option off.
-     - ON (under most conditions)
    * - .. attribute:: CHECK_FLAGS
      - Check **some** of the flags passed to the compilers.
 This option is mostly of interest to developers when adding new compilation/linking flags.
      - OFF